Health and Healthcare Systems

 Why is AMR such a problem?

 AMR directly caused 1.27 million deaths globally in 2019 and contributed to an additional 4.95 million deaths.
 This makes it a bigger killer than HIV/AIDS or malaria.
-By 2050, this death toll could climb to 10 million deaths annually.
+Forecasts suggest that by 2050 AMR-related deaths will be 70% higher than they were in 2022.
+Improving access to healthcare and effective antibiotics could save 92 million lives between 2025 and 2050.

-The impacts aren’t limited to health alone, says the World Health Organization (WHO).
+The impacts aren’t limited to health alone.
 The global economy will also be affected by higher healthcare costs, reduced productivity and an increase in poverty as a result of antimicrobial resistance.
-Without action, the WHO warns that it could reduce global GDP by $3.4 trillion and drive an additional 24 million people into extreme poverty.
+Without action, it could reduce global GDP by $3.4 trillion and drive an additional 24 million people into extreme poverty, the United Nations (UN) warns.

 How does resistance arise?